 We are pleased to present the seventeenth issue of the Annual Report on Port State Control in the Black Sea region which is published under the auspices of the Port State Control Committee of the Black Sea MOU.

 Port State Control is of particular importance to the BS MOU member Authorities due to the role of shipping in region’s trade, the sensitivity of the Black Sea basin and its coastline to environmental damage.
 PSC inspections are conducted to ensure that foreign ships visiting the Black Sea ports are seaworthy, do not pose a pollution risk, provide a healthy and safe environment and comply with relevant international regulations and within the scope of the member Authorities’ national governing laws and regulations.

-This PSC Annual report covers the period between 1st January and 31st December 2015.
-During this period the BS MOU member Authorities conducted a total of 4997 initial inspections, representing 1.9 per cent decrease as compared with 5,092 initial inspections in 2014.
-The regional inspection rate is 69.58% which is 0.2% increase as compared with 2014.
-A total of 218 detentions were warranted to ships found with serious deficiencies.
-This represents a detention percentage of 4.36% which is 44.4% increase as compared with 151 detentions in 2014.
-During 2015 a total of 18,094 deficiencies were recorded.
-The average number of deficiencies per inspection was 3.62; resulting in a 0.02 deficiency point increase.
+This PSC Annual report covers the period between 1st January and 31st December 2017.
+During this period the BS MOU member Authorities conducted a total of 5,112 inspections, representing 0.9 per cent increase as compared with 5,066 initial inspections in 2016.
+The regional inspection rate is 71.1% which is 1.3 per cent increase as compared with 2016.
+A total of 283 detentions were warranted to ships found with serious deficiencies.
+This represents a detention percentage of 5.54% which is 23.58 per cent increase as compared with 229 detentions in 2016.